FAIR Decorative Arts Guide

 Insurance, estate, and sale-planning use cases

-The same porcelain object can require different value conclusions depending on the intended use.
+The same porcelain object can need different value conclusions depending on intended use.
 State the use case before the appraiser scopes the report.

 • Insurance scheduling usually asks for replacement-value support, current condition documentation, and enough description for a carrier or broker to identify the object.